Suresoft-GLaDOS/Vulcan-Demo-Basic/README.md

 ### 5.5 Microsoft Visual C++

 We recommend that you use Conan to build Exiv2 using Microsoft Visual C++.
-Exiv2 v0.27 can be built with Visual Studio versions 2008 and later.
-We actively support and build with Visual Studio 2015, 2017 and 2019.
+Since we require a C++11 compiler, we only support the Visual Studio versions 2015 and 2017.

 As well as Microsoft Visual Studio, you will need to install CMake, Python3, and Conan.